“The AMS experience opened my mind musically and personally in a way I wasn’t expecting. I have never felt so empowered.”

 Q: What kind of musicians are you looking for?

-A: We are looking for versatile instrumentalists who are dedicated to their craft and skilled in one or more of a variety of musical ways: old-time, jazz, bluegrass, new acoustic music, Celtic, classical, or any other traditional music.
+A: For instrumentalists, we are looking for musicians who are dedicated to their craft and skilled in one or more of a variety of musical ways: old-time, jazz, bluegrass, new acoustic music, Celtic, classical, or any other traditional music.
 You might be a good soloist or you might be a great songwriter or interpreter.
 We value all of these musical talents.

 Some handy skills to have: